Tag Archives: thrillers

 This is a huge subject and a story much-told, but by focussing on a few personalities and what happens to them, Alan Furst writes an engaging story which I read over a weekend.
 It is a low-key study of personalities, rather than a page-turning thriller.

-Read my review of Alan Furst’s Midnight in Europe.
+Read my review of MIDNIGHT IN EUROPE, also by Alan Furst.

 ‘Inflicted’ by Ria Frances